 Heritage of Hot Springs Health and Rehabilitation Center Abuse and Neglect Attorneys

-Our team of dedicated lawyers have investigated many mistreatment cases throughout Arkansas and can help your family obtain compensation and seek justice to hold those responsible for causing your loved one harm financially accountable.
+Our network of dedicated lawyers have investigated many mistreatment cases throughout Arkansas and can help your family obtain compensation and seek justice to hold those responsible for causing your loved one harm financially accountable.
 Let us begin working on your case now.Heritage of Hot Springs Health and Rehabilitation Center

 This long-term care (LTC) facility is a 152-certified bed "for-profit" home providing services and cares to residents of Hot Springs and Garland County, Arkansas.
 The Medicare/Medicaid-participating center is located at:

 Hot Springs, Arkansas, 71901

 In addition to providing around-the-clock skilled nursing care, the facility also offers:

 - Neurological and stroke condition care including physical, speech and occupational therapies

 - Dementia care

 - Post-hospital care including IV (intravenous) antibiotic treatments, x-rays and laboratory services

 The federal government has the legal authority to penalize any nursing home that has violated rules and regulations that have harmed or could have harmed a nursing facility resident.
 These penalties include denial of payment for Medicare services or an imposed monetary fine.